-with the terms of the marketing authorisation; or ii) the use of the investigational medicinal products is evidence-based and supported by published scientific evidence on the safety and efficacy of those investigational medicinal products in any of the Member States concerned; and c. the additional diagnostic or monitoring procedures do not pose more than minimal additional risk or burden to the safety of the subjects compared to normal clinical practice in any Member State concerned;
+according to the protocol of the clinical trial, i) the investigational medicinal products are used in accordance with the terms of the marketing authorisation; or ii) the use of the investigational medicinal products is evidence-based and supported by published scientific evidence on the safety and efficacy of those investigational medicinal products in any of the Member States concerned; and c. the additional diagnostic or monitoring procedures do not pose more than minimal additional risk or burden to the safety of the subjects compared to normal clinical practice in any Member State concerned;

-9 Including authorised medicinal products subject to stricter reporting requirements exposure
+9 Including authorised medicinal products subject to additional monitoring and stricter reporting requirements

-Appendix 5 - Sources of adverse reaction data for authorised medicinal products and
+Appendix 5 - Evidence generation and data sources for authorised medicinal products

 Medicinal products used in clinical trials are categorised as investigational medicinal products whether or not they have a marketing authorisation.
-Therefore, adverse reaction data collected in a clinical trial are not sent to the marketing authorisation holder automatically, but other mechanisms ensure that the marketing authorisation holder can gain a complete overview of emerging adverse reactions.
-One mechanism is the sponsor's ongoing reporting of SUSARs to EudraVigilance that are searchable by the marketing authorisation holder.
-Another mechanism is the literature searchers made by the marketing authorisation holder.
-These searches should identify the publications that include adverse reaction data related to the concerned medicinal product.
+Consequently, adverse event data collected in a clinical trial are not automatically sent to the marketing authorisation holder.
+Instead, alternative mechanisms ensure that the marketing authorisation holder can gain a complete overview of emerging safety data.
+One such mechanism is the sponsor's ongoing reporting of SUSARs to EudraVigilance database which are searchable by the marketing authorisation holder.
+Another mechanism is the literature searches made by the marketing authorisation holder which aim to identify publications containing safety data related to the concerned medicinal product (Figure 3).